DucDTran/redBus-hackathon/README.md

 # **RedBus Demand Forecasting Hackathon**

-This repository contains the solution for the RedBus Data Decode Hackathon.
+Link to the hackathon: https://www.analyticsvidhya.com/datahack/contest/redbus-data-decode-hackathon-2025 This repository contains the solution for the RedBus Data Decode Hackathon, that achieves a final place of #58 (sorry I need to improve more).
 The goal of this competition is to predict the demand for bus journeys (total seats booked) at a route level, 15 days prior to the date of departure.

 ## **Table of Contents**